introduction

 Impact

-To recap, our Multivariant & A/B tests resulted in
+To recap, our experiments resulted in:

-7% increase in CVR, a value of $10M/YoY.
+7% increase in CVR, a value of $8~10M/YoY.

 Moving forward, the team is continuing experimentation on this surface, adding in the additional animations and content below the fold.